There are dozens of different blog promotion techniques and it can be confusing knowing which techniques to use.

 Many bloggers wouldn’t consider paid social media as an option.
 But it can get your article in front of a highly targeted audience with laser-like precision and with much less work than the other promotion techniques discussed above.

-Want to add your own favorite technique for promoting blog posts?
+What’s your favorite technique for promoting blog posts?